pwnxpl0it/idkmng/README.md

 <details>
     <summary>Jekyll new blogpost [Click to expand]</summary>

-I am starting a Blog (still underconstruction 🏗️) but anyway I use this template to create a new post in my blog directly from CLI,This one here uses more keywords and includes a private BLOGPATH placeholder that it's value is loaded from config file.
+I use this template to create a new post in my blog directly from CLI,This one here uses more keywords and includes a private BLOGPATH placeholder that it's value is loaded from config file.

 ```toml
 [info]